pacnpal/Pac-cogs/videoarchiver/README.md

 3. **Role Issues**:
    - Verify role hierarchy (bot's role must be higher than managed roles)
    - Check if roles are properly configured
+   - Check log channel for permission errors

 4. **Performance Issues**:
    - Check available disk space
    - Monitor system resource usage
+   - Check log channel for encoding errors
+   - Verify GPU availability and status

 ## Support

 For support:
 1. First, check the [Troubleshooting](#troubleshooting) section above
+2. Check the log channel for detailed error messages
-2. Update yt-dlp to the latest version:
+3. Update yt-dlp to the latest version:
    ```bash
    [p]videoarchiver updateytdlp
    ```
-3. If the issue persists after updating yt-dlp:
+4. If the issue persists after updating yt-dlp:
    - Join the Red-DiscordBot server and ask in the #support channel
    - Open an issue on GitHub with:
      - Your Red-Bot version
      - The output of `[p]pipinstall list`
      - Steps to reproduce the issue
-     - Any error messages
+     - Any error messages from the log channel
+     - Your hardware configuration (CPU/GPU)

 ## Contributing